kudi-inc/nomba-android-sdk/README.md

 ## 📖 Documentation

 All of your interactions with the Nomba Android SDK is done through a singleton, the NombaManager.
-Initialise it as early as you can, pass the activity (for Context), your Nomba accountID, your Nomba ClientID, your Nomba ClientKey and the main ViewGroup which would house the NombaManager UI.
+Initialise it as early as you can, pass the activity (for Context), your Nomba accountID, your Nomba ClientID, your Nomba ClientKey (you can get this values from your Nomba Dashboard) and the main ViewGroup which would house the NombaManager UI.
 The ViewGroup should be a constraintLayout or extend from it.

 ```
-val nombaManager = NombaManager.getInstance(this, "293bb9a0-dc25-428d-8f63-d828b9420cd5", clientId = "2e43173e-3e69-4fa2-8168-f4fedbf9a962", clientKey = "GF3G1qY9f2TNZ64Jsin9QY4WJ5FnlCPyu23y716StxUsMR6jXNB0zcZHQEZ1avU1Y+CdgdrzW5zHefMlblXGmQ==", main)
+val nombaManager = NombaManager.getInstance(this, "accountId",
+clientId = "clientId",
+clientKey = "clientKey"
+, main)
 ```

 NombaManager handles it's own back stack, managing views and UI when it's presented and the back button or back gesture is